akhilesh-balaji/PyWidget/CONTRIBUTING.md

 ## State of Code

-`PyWidget` is still a very fluidic project and I is actively working out of this repository.
+`PyWidget` is still a very fluidic project and I am actively working out of this repository.
 I will be periodically re-structuring/refactoring the code to make it easier to comprehend, navigate, build, test, and contribute to, so DO expect significant changes to code layout on a regular basis.

 ## Code of Conduct